Clever by Design: A Contemporary Home in the Woods

 The home was designed with a common space in the central portion and private areas in wings, including the master bedroom suite and children’s rooms.
 A lower level holds a workshop, office, extra bedroom and in-law apartment.

 Energy efficiency is key to this home.
-Its passive solar energy system relies on the sun’s position as it shines into the home for temperature control.
+Its passive solar energy system relies on the sun’s position as it shines into the home for temperature control and to maximise solar input.
+To learn more about how this works, visit the solar one usa website.

 Jimmie Campbell explained that the walls are thick.
 Known as ICF walls (insulated concrete forms), they are made of foam filled with concrete.
 Known for their high-energy efficiency, they offer superior insulation and also result in an added benefit of deep windowsills.